-The main symptom of pyoderma gangrenosum is a painful skin ulcer.
-These ulcers may begin as small-irritated bumps from an injury.
-However, the ulcer can grow up to 7.9 in (inches) (20 cm [centimeters]).
-The ulcers often have purple edges that appear worn away.
+The main symptom of pyoderma gangrenosum is a painful skin sore.
+Sores may begin as small bumps from an injury.
+However, a sore can grow up to 7.9 in (inches) (20 cm [centimeters]).
+The sores often have purple edges that look worn.

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-You may be referred to a skin specialist.
-Pyoderma gangrenosum is diagnosed by its appearance.
-Your doctor will also want to rule out other conditions that can cause skin ulcers.
+You may be sent to a skin doctor.
+Pyoderma gangrenosum may be diagnosed by how it looks.

-- Sample of ulcer fluids—to look for infection or items that can cause infection
+- Sample of fluids from the sores—to look for infection or causes of infection

 - Blood tests